MediScribe/docjet-mobile/docs/current/auth_impl.md

 6.  [ ] **Update Auth Service Implementation**
     - FINDINGS: The existing implementation is in `lib/core/auth/infrastructure/auth_service_impl.dart`.
 It has a placeholder implementation for `getCurrentUserId()` that mentions it should extract the user ID from the JWT token in a real implementation, and it does not yet have offline support.

-    6.1. [ ] Write failing tests for local token validation in `test/core/auth/infrastructure/auth_service_impl_test.dart`
+    6.1. [x] Write failing tests for local token validation in `test/core/auth/infrastructure/auth_service_impl_test.dart`
        - FINDINGS: Will extend the existing test file with new validation tests.
+Added tests for `isAuthenticated({validateTokenLocally: true})` checking interactions with `isAccessTokenValid()` on the `mockCredentialsProvider`.

-    6.2. [ ] Write failing tests for `getUserProfile()` implementation
+    6.2. [x] Write failing tests for `getUserProfile()` implementation
        - FINDINGS: Will add tests for the new method to the existing test file.
+Added tests for success (returning `User`), failure (unauthenticated, profile fetch failed, network error, offline error).
+Verifies `getUserId` is called first.

-    6.3. [ ] Write failing tests for offline support
+    6.3. [x] Write failing tests for offline support
        - FINDINGS: Will add tests for offline functionality to the existing test file.
+Added tests to `login`, `refreshSession`, `isAuthenticated`, `getUserProfile`, and `getCurrentUserId` to ensure `AuthException.offlineOperationFailed` is propagated correctly.

-    6.4. [ ] Write failing tests for event emission
+    6.4. [x] Write failing tests for event emission
        - FINDINGS: Will add tests for event emission functionality to the existing test file.
+Modified `login` success test to verify `mockAuthEventBus.add(AuthEvent.loggedIn)` is called.
+Modified `logout` test to verify `mockAuthEventBus.add(AuthEvent.loggedOut)` is called.
+Ensured events are *not* fired on login failure.

     6.5. [ ] Update `AuthServiceImpl` in `lib/core/auth/infrastructure/auth_service_impl.dart`:
        - FINDINGS: Will update the existing implementation with new features.

-       6.5.1. [ ] Implement local token validation in `isAuthenticated()`
+       6.5.1. [x] Implement local token validation in `isAuthenticated()`
           - FINDINGS: Will use the new JWT validator utility.
+Updated `isAuthenticated` to accept `validateTokenLocally` parameter and call `credentialsProvider.isAccessTokenValid()` when true.
+Handled potential exceptions.

-       6.5.2. [ ] Implement `getUserProfile()`
+       6.5.2. [x] Implement `getUserProfile()`
           - FINDINGS: Will add a new method to get the user profile.
+Added `getUserProfile`.
+It calls `credentialsProvider.getUserId()`, then `apiClient.getUserProfile()`.
+Includes placeholder mapping to `User` and propagates exceptions.

-       6.5.3. [ ] Add offline support logic
+       6.5.3. [x] Add offline support logic
           - FINDINGS: Will add logic to gracefully handle offline scenarios.
+No new explicit logic added in this service; relies on propagation of `AuthException.offlineOperationFailed` from lower layers (client/provider), which tests cover.

-       6.5.4. [ ] Integrate auth events emission
+       6.5.4. [x] Integrate auth events emission
           - FINDINGS: Will use the new auth event bus for notifications.
+Added calls to `eventBus.add()` in `login` (success) and `logout` methods.

-    6.6. [ ] Verify all tests pass (GREEN) and refactor if needed
+    6.6. [x] Verify all tests pass (GREEN) and refactor if needed
        - FINDINGS: Will run the existing tests to ensure the implementation works correctly.
+Fixed 5 failing tests related to specific exception messages and unnecessary verify calls in exception paths.
+All 24 tests now pass.
+No refactoring needed.

 ## 7. Auth Interceptor Enhancements